Comoque1/AutomationTestsPHP/README.md

 - Latest version of **Chrome (Version 83)** browser is required

 ## Commands to run Codeception tests
-This command will run all acceptance tests: **./vendor/bin/codecept run acceptance SigninCest.php**
+This command will run all available acceptance tests: **./vendor/bin/codecept run acceptance**

 ## NOTE
 In order the tests to work successfully, the following parameters must be provided: